risgk/digital-synth-vra8-u/README.md

     - We recommend adding AC coupling capacitors to reduce DC components
         - A 10 uF electrolytic capacitor works well
 - Files
-    - `"DigitalSynthVRA8U.ino"` is a sketch for Arduino Uno Rev3 (ATmega328P)
+    - `"DigitalSynthVRA8U.ino"` is a sketch for Arduino UNO R3 (ATmega328P)
     - `"make-sample-wav-file.cc"` is for Debugging on PC
         - Requiring GCC (g++) or other
         - `"make-sample-wav-file-cc.bat"` makes a sample WAV file (working on Windows)